geo-io/crs/README.md

 echo GeoIO\CRS\def_to_srid('http://spatialreference.org/ref/epsg/4322')."\n";
 ```

-The above example will producte the following output.
+The above example will produce the following output.

 ```
 4326